A Healthy Virginia Lawns program

 How it works

-- For a fee of $30, Master Gardener volunteers will visit your property to assess the general condition of the turfgrass, survey and identify major weeds, and measure your lawn area.
+- For a fee of $40, Master Gardener volunteers will visit your property to assess the general condition of the turfgrass, take soil specimens for testing, survey and identify major weeds, and measure the square footage of your lawn area.

 - When the results from the soil test are in, we will generate a Nutrient Management Plan to meet the needs of your lawn.
 We will send it to you by email or regular mail, if you prefer.